hvag/blog/mean.md

 ### Node.js

+We like JavaScript so much that we want to run it outside our browser; yeah [Node.js](https://nodejs.org).
+We also like Swift + Kitura but let's get started with Node + Express.

+Kitura and Express are [Web Application Frameworks](https://en.wikipedia.org/wiki/Web_framework)

 Create a new folder for the Node application and run 'npm init' to configure the package.json file

-run 'npm install underscore --save'.
-We will add our first dependency and create the node_modules folder
+Let's add a few dependencies and create the node_modules folder

+run 'npm install --save mocha mongoose express'.

+### Git

+Let's create a new git repository - run 'git init'

 ### Contact